Your ultimate Amelia Island guide to beaches, food, & tours.

 Do you need a car?

-A car is recommended because it makes it easier to reach beaches, parks, restaurants, and resorts.
+A car is recommended because it makes it much easier to reach the beaches, state parks, golf courses, restaurants, and resorts.
+While some areas are easy to walk or bike, having a car gives you the freedom to explore the entire island.

-The island is about 35 miles from downtown Jacksonville and roughly 30 minutes from the airport.
+The island is about 35 miles from downtown Jacksonville and roughly 30 minutes from Jacksonville International Airport.
+Because of its convenient location, it's an easy day trip or weekend escape from northeast Florida.